-In addition to pet dander alone, pet hair itself can also act as a carrier of other airborne allergens: pollen, house dust mite and mould, which can cause allergic symptoms in individuals with hay fever, asthma, or eczema.

-Having a cat or dog allergy is also a risk factor for the development of allergic rhinitis or asthma.
+Pet hair itself can also act as a carrier of other airborne allergens: pollen, house dust mite and mould, which can cause allergic symptoms in individuals with hay fever, asthma, or eczema (2).
+Pet dander alone can also be an allergic trigger in these allergic conditions.
+Having a cat or dog allergy is also a risk factor for the development of allergic rhinitis or asthma (3).